 When calling, be ready to provide patient information and a call-back number.
 A pharmacist will respond as soon as possible.
-This line will be active until June 24th, 2022.
-An alternative option will be made available after this date.

 Most common drug-drug interactions in addition to those listed in contraindications include:

 - Opioids such as fentanyl and methadone: Patients with substance use disorder who routinely use opioids should cautioned due to potential for overdose.
 Methamphetamine levels also increase; use caution. - Transplant medications such as tacrolimus and cyclosporine: Transplant specialist consultation is recommended - Other statins such as atorvastatin: lipid lowering agents can be held for 5 days during co-administration with nirmatrelvir/ritonavir and restarted 3 days after treatment ends - Certain anticancer drugs, especially tyrosine kinase inhibitors (end in "-nib"): consult the BC Cancer Agency if an interacting anti-cancer drug is on the list or if the cancer medication is not on PharmaNet (IV medications) - Some systemic and inhaled corticosteroids: Management depends on indication and type of steroid. - Some antidepressants: Most can be co-administered, but patients need to be counselled about increased risk of adverse effects like sedation or dizziness - Calcium channel blockers like amlodipine, diltiazem or verapamil: lower doses can be co-administered with increased patient self-monitoring - HIV medications: Infectious Diseases consultation is recommended; the overall recommendation from BCCfE is to continue the regimen unaltered - Hormonal birth control: Back-up contraception methods should be used due to decreased levels of estrogen in estrogen-containing contraceptives